DRBATA/easygp-new/README.md

 ## Development Workflow

 1. Use your preferred external editor to make changes.
-2. For backend changes:
+2. **Backend Changes**:
-   - Run the Flask server locally (`python src/backend/app.py`).
+   - Run the server locally (`python api/chatbot.py`).
    - Test endpoints using tools like Postman or curl.
-3. For frontend changes:
+3. **Frontend Changes**:
    - Run the React development server (`npm start`).
-   - Test in the browser (usually at `http://localhost:3000`).
+   - Test in the browser (usually at [http://localhost:3000](http://localhost:3000)).
 4. Commit changes frequently and use descriptive commit messages.
-5. If working in a team, consider using feature branches and pull requests.
+5. **Deployment**:
+   - Ensure `vercel.json` is correctly set up for deployment.
+   - Run `vercel` to deploy both backend and frontend.

-By following these guidelines, you can safely update both the backend logic and frontend interface using external editors without breaking existing functionality.
+By following these guidelines, you can safely update both the backend logic and the frontend interface without breaking existing functionality, and deploy the updated version to Vercel for production.